ToBlick/cs101/slides/welcome.md

 # What to do now

-## Optional: Download and install Visual Studio Code
+## Download and install Visual Studio Code

 Visual Studio Code is an Integrated Development Environment (IDE) that integrates with the JDK to allow you to easily write and debug Java programs.